earthly/earthly/docs/earthfile/earthfile.md

 Marks the command as a "push command".
 Push commands are only executed if all other non-push instructions succeed.
 In addition, push commands are never cached, thus they are executed on every applicable invocation of the build.

 Push commands are not run by default.
 Add the `--push` flag to the `earth` invocation to enable pushing.
-Example:
+For example

 ```bash
 earth --push +deploy